openshift-labs/lab-developing-with-odo/workshop/content/081-change-active-component.md

 odo <COMMAND> --component frontend
 ```

-Now to set the frontend as your active component, do:
+Now to set the `frontend` as your active component, run the following:

 ```execute-1
 cd ~/frontend